-Toyota is celebrating the creation of its 200 millionth vehicle – a major milestone which has taken the company more than 76 years to achieve.
+How many cars has Toyota built?
+Well, in 2012 we celebrated the creation of our 200 millionth vehicle – a major milestone which took the company more than 76 years to achieve.

 The vehicle, which has yet to be formally identified, rolled off a production line in June.

 How many cars has Toyota built?
 The origins

 The journey started back in 1935 with the G1 truck (below), produced by the newly launched Automotive Department of the Toyoda Automatic Loom Works.

 The Model AA (top), our first production car, followed and the Toyota Motor Company was born soon after – but it took until 1997 for the firm to build and sell its first 100 million cars and trucks.

 The last 15 years prove how successful Toyota has been, with the latest 100 million units being produced in record time.